superman-lopez/compressjpeginpreview/README.md

 # compressjpeginpreview
 This quartz filter compresses the JPEG in a PDF, while maintaining usable resolution.
-The purpose of this quartz filter is to use it with Apple's Preview.app to quickly reduce the file size of images in PDF's while maintaining legibility.
-Apple does have a built-in filter called "Reduce File Size" that has the same purpose, however this filter is too aggressive and converts images to a resolution that is too low.
+The purpose of this quartz filter is to use it with Apple's Preview.app to quickly reduce the file size of images in PDF's while maintaining legibility.  macOS does have a built-in filter called "Reduce File Size" that has the same purpose, however this filter is too aggressive and converts images to a resolution that is too low.
 ## Install

 To install this filter for the currently logged in user, run the below command in Terminal: